wso2/integration-demo-scripts/ballerina/ripplit-social-media/README.md

 code ripplit_service
 ```

-4. In the main.bal delete all the code and create a new http:Service as follows
+4. In the main.bal delete all the code and create a new `http:Service` as follows

 <img src="./_resources/image22.png" alt="drawing" width='700'/>

-5. Click on visualize code lens and add a new resource using the \+Resource button
+5. Click on visualize code lens and add a new resource using the `+ Resource` button

 6. Add the first resource method to list available users.